connorshea/vscode-ruby-test-adapter/README.md

 The extension is still in the early stages of development.
 I intend to improve it over time, and would appreciate any help or suggestions that others can offer :)

-- Run tests in a given file at once, rather than one-at-a-time ([#2](https://github.com/connorshea/vscode-ruby-test-adapter/issues/2))
 - Implement a test definitions watcher ([#5](https://github.com/connorshea/vscode-ruby-test-adapter/issues/5))
 - Add unit tests ([#9](https://github.com/connorshea/vscode-ruby-test-adapter/issues/9))